TheJumpCloud/support/PowerShell/ModuleChangelog.md

 ## 2.2.0

-Release Date: January 18, 2023
+Release Date: February 7, 2023

 #### RELEASE NOTES

 ```
-This release adds new function Get-JCSystemApp
+This release adds new function Get-JCSystemApp which enables admins to search for 'x' system and 'y' version on all managed JumpCloud systems.
 ```

 #### FEATURES:

-* Get-JCSystemApp command enables search by:
+- Get-JCSystemApp command enables search by:
-  - applications installed in a system
+  - applications installed in a specific system
-  - applications installed from all the systems in a specifc OS
+  - applications installed from all the systems specified by OS
-  - SoftwareName
-  - SoftwareName and SoftwareVersion
+  - Software Name and or Version

-#### IMPROVEMENTS:

-N/A

-#### BUG FIXES:

-N/A

 ## 2.1.3